 When searching for that perfect dish soap, the "hardness" of your water supply is an important factor to consider.

 If you live in an area with hard water, you could experience soap scum.
 Hard water contains dissolved minerals such as calcium and magnesium that are gathered as water moves through rocks and other substrates.
 Excess minerals in hard water react with soap molecules to produce an insoluble solid (soap scum) before they react with water.
 This can interfere with the effectiveness of your cleaning products.
 What’s more, this physical build-up of soap scum also adds to your cleaning tasks.

 More soap is generally required to clean in hard water areas compared to soft water areas.

 How do you know if you live in a hard water area?

-The hardness of water is measured in milligrams per litre or grains per gallon, but there are some things to look for if this information isn’t readily to hand.
+The hardness of water is measured in milligrams per liter or grains per gallon, but there are some things to look for if this information isn’t readily to hand.

-Hard water can result in mineral build up (called scale) around water fixtures, white spots on dishes and dry irritated hands and skin.
-You can also refer to municipal websites for information on the hardness of water in your area.
+Hard water can result in the mineral build-up (called scale) around water fixtures, white spots on dishes, and dry irritated hands and skin.
+You can also refer to municipal websites for information on the hardness of the water in your area.

 If you are in a hard water area it is also a good idea to look for a dish soap that contains glycerin, which helps keep hands moisturized.